zackboll/opencv_core_ada/README.md

 The API should be considered experimental until a 1.0 release.

-Before 1.0, some names and overloads may evolve as channel manipulation, linear algebra, N-dimensional arrays, and persistence force additional design decisions.
+Before 1.0, names and overloads may evolve as linear algebra, broader typed access, N-dimensional arrays, and persistence force additional design decisions.

 ---